 Scholarships for undergraduate and graduate students from federally recognized tribes.

 Association of Latina and Latino Social Work Educators (ALLSWE)

 ALLSWE offers $500 scholarships to Latina/o students who have an excellent academic record and have financial needs.
 Depending on funding, every year ALLSWE offers between 4 to 8 awards in total to a combination of students in BSW, MSW, and in some cases PhD programs.

 California Association for Postsecondary Education & Disability Scholarships

 Scholarships for students with disabilities; graduate students are eligible.

 California Professional Society on the Abuse of Children (CAPSAC)

-The California Professional Society on the Abuse of Children (CAPSAC) annually awards a grant of $750 for outstanding research by a graduate student (up to one-year post MA/Ph.D. degree) in the field of child maltreatment.
+The California Professional Society on the Abuse of Children (CAPSAC) annually awards the Paul Crissey Graduate Student Research Grant of $750 for outstanding research by a graduate student (up to one-year post MA/Ph.D. degree) in the field of child maltreatment.
 The recipient will also receive a one-year membership to APSAC (American Professional Society on the Abuse of Children) and CAPSAC.